MapsPeople/react-native-mapsindoors-mapbox/README.md

 ### Expo

+This library implements native modules and can't be used with ExpoGO, developments build is required (https://docs.expo.dev/develop/development-builds/introduction/)

+To build and run correctly, the native ios linkage required to being set as dynamic.
+Project configuration can be done with the expo module expo-build-properties.

+with npx :
+`$ npx expo install expo-build-properties`

+with npm :
+`$ npm install expo-build-properties`

+with yarn :
+`$ yarn add expo-build-properties`

 This library includes an expo plugin to support native integration.
 To enable it, you need to add the configuration in your expo configuration.